 Discuss the impact of language barriers on quality healthcare and patients’ safety.

-Physicians, nurses, dentists, pharmacists, allied health professionals, administrators, staff and interpreters
+Physicians, nurses, dentists, pharmacists, allied health professionals, researchers, educators and healthcare administrators.

 This class is limited to 24 participants.